New Windows phones from Nokia disappoint investors

-Nokia and its partner Microsoft Corp (MSFT.O) showcased the Lumia 920 phone on Wednesday in what may be their last major shot at reclaiming market share lost to Apple Inc (AAPL.O), Samsung Electronics Co Ltd (005930.KS) and Google Inc (GOOG.O).
+Nokia and its partner Microsoft Corp showcased the Lumia 920 phone on Wednesday in what may be their last major shot at reclaiming market share lost to Apple Inc, Samsung Electronics Co Ltd and Google Inc.

 Microsoft and Nokia hope the device - sporting bright colors, a bigger screen and technology that reduces blur and shakiness in pictures and video - will become a potent weapon in an escalating global war to dominate the mobile industry.
 But investors said it lacked "wow" and gave it a quick thumbs-down.
 Some analysts said Nokia's reticence about dates, prices or carrier partners also did not help.